Sarah Eagle Heart

 Sarah Eagle Heart (born c.
 1977) is a Native American producer, writer, and activist.
-She is CEO of Return to the Heart Foundation, a grantmaking group founded in 2020 first to get out the vote.
+She is founder of Eagle Heart Collectiv, supporting consulting in tribal business development, philanthropy, and storytelling.
+She is co-founder of Return to the Heart Foundation, a grantmaking group founded in 2020 to fund Indigenous women led initiatives.

 Early life and education

 Sarah Eagle Heart is a member of the Oglala Sioux Nation, from the Pine Ridge Reservation in South Dakota.
 She and her twin sister Emma have a brother Troy, two years younger.
 Their mother, a police officer, suffered serious head injuries when the girls were seven years old.
 She had to stop working, and depended on her family to raise the children, as their father was absent.

 Eagle Heart became an activist while still a teen.
 She and her sister attended a predominately white high school in Martin, South Dakota.
 They suffered discrimination and bullying while there.
 They led a protest against the school's Indian mascots and a homecoming ceremony that featured parodies of Indian tribal figures.
 They were supported by the local chapter of the American Indian Movement.
 A few years later, the figures were withdrawn from the homecoming celebration.

 Eagle Heart attended Black Hills State University where she received a Bachelor of Arts in Mass Communications with a multimedia and print emphasis and Bachelor of Science in American Indian Studies.
 She received her Master of Business Administration (global management emphasis) from University of Phoenix.